wujiaqi06/SGV-caller/README.md

 gene_annotation = default
 #default or the custom gene annotation file name
 ```
-  Calculation 7 reads a sequence list file gisaid_id_list_file and a gene annotation file gene_annotation.
-If you give “default” to gene_annotation, the gene annotation file in the reference folder (“NC_045512.anno.txt”) in the software will be used.
-If you hope to extract the genetic regions that are defined by yourself, please give the directory and file name to gene_annotation_file.
+  Pipeline 7 reads a sequence list file gisaid_id_list_file and a gene annotation file gene_annotation.
+If you specify "default" for gene_annotation, the gene annotation file in the reference folder ("NC_045512.anno.txt") in the software will be used.
+If you wish to extract the gene regions you have defined, please specify the directory and filename to gene_annotation_file.

-#### Pipeline 8.
-Extracting the amino acid replacement information from protein sequences.
+#### Pipeline 8: reads a FASTA-formatted protein sequence and maps it to a protein reference sequence.
 ```
 calculation = 8
 protein_sequence_file = S.pep.fas.gz
 protein_reference_sequence_file = NC_045512.2.S.fas
 ```
-  Calculation = 8 reads a protein sequence file as input file (e.g. S.pep.fas.gz), a protein reference sequence file (e.g. NC_045512.2.S.fas), and extracts the amino acid replacement information directly.
+  Calculation pipeline 8 reads a protein sequence file as an input file (e.g. S.pep.fas.gz), a protein reference sequence file (e.g. NC_045512.2.S.fas) and extracts the amino acid replacement information directly.

 ## 7.1 Output files
   Output_file_name.raw_variants.for_each.all.txt: the raw variations at nucleotide level for each genome.